EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/preparing_xiao.md

 ## Removing the Camera
 First we need to remove the existing camera from the XIAO and replace it with a higher FOV longer ribbon camera.

-Begin by lifing up the grey part of the camera connector gently until it raises up.
+Begin by lifting up the grey part of the camera connector gently until it raises up.
 <ImageCard :options="image_settings.xiao5" />
 <ImageCard :options="image_settings.xiao6" />